Dog Eared: Packaging

 The album's cover was painted by Brazilian-born painter Daniel Borgonovi, who painted the image only after having heard the album.
 The painting depicts a portrait of Marten without eyes, which reinforces "the idea of her feeling her way, sharpening her ears and relaxing into the sonic cues".

 Critical reception

 The album was met with positive critical acclaim upon its release.
-According to the review aggregator Metacritic, the album received "universal acclaim" based on a weighted average score of 88 out of 100 from four critic scores.
+According to the review aggregator Metacritic, the album received "universal acclaim" based on a weighted average score of 88 out of 100 from six critic scores.

 The Independents Helen Brown gave the album a five-star rating, stating: "Given time and attention, the confident craft of the songwriting and mellow musicianship will sink their grooves into the soul."

 Henry Dunn of Indie Is Not a Genre gave the album a 4 out of 5 star rating, saying, "With Dog Eared, Billie Marten folds the corner of a defining chapter in her career.
 Her voice remains the emotional anchor, but it now moves within a broader, more textured sonic space—one that embraces collaboration, complexity, and risk."